csbg/Hands-on-Biomedical-Data/day1.md

 require(tidyverse)
 ```

+## Explore datasets

+In the following, we will look for interesting datasets to use.
+The code below depends on the gemma.R versions.

+If this fails, you can also identify a relevant dataset by going to the [website](https://gemma.msl.ubc.ca/browse/#/).
+Then skip this subsection (`explore datasets`) and continue below to obtain the data.

-First, we will look for a dataset of interest.
+To explore datasets, we will look for a dataset of interest.
 As an example, we will here look for datasets related to neuroblastoma.
 You can of course look for any type of topic you are interested in.
 ```R
 get_datasets("neuroblastoma", limit = 100, taxa = "human") |>
   filter(geeq.batchCorrected == TRUE) |>